Jon Morgan

 Every two years after submitting your first report, you must keep updating the state's records with information about your LLC.

-As an LLC owner, you must submit a Alaska LLC biennial report to remain in compliance.
-The biennial report costs $100 for domestic LLCs and $200 for foreign LLCs.
+As an LLC owner, you must submit an LLC biennial report which costs $100 for domestic LLCs and $200 for foreign LLCs.
+I remind my clients to file the biennial report on or before the due date to remain in compliant with state business laws.

-In Alaska, a DBA registration costs $25.
-You'll need a DBA if you wish to do commerce under a name different from the statutory name of your company [3].
+A DBA registration costs $25.
+You'll need a DBA if you wish to do commerce under a name different from the statutory name of your company.

 You must first have a business license in Alaska to apply for a DBA.
 After that, you may register your DBA title for five years by filing a business name application.